Last Updated: 10/30/2023

 - Know: You may request that we provide certain information about how we have handled your Personal Information, including the categories and sources of Personal Information we collect, the purposes for which we collect and disclose that information, and the categories of third parties to whom we disclose that information for a business purpose as well as the associated categories of disclosed Personal Information.

 To exercise any of these rights, please submit your request at [email protected] or call us at 1-800-214-5231.
 We may need to verify your identity before completing your rights request by, for example, requesting additional information from you.
-You may also designate an agent to make a request on your behalf.
-That agent must have access to your account in order for us to verify the request and provide proof that you gave them signed permission to submit the request on your behalf.
+You may designate an agent to make a request on your behalf.
+That agent must have access to your account in order for us to verify the request.
+The agent must also provide proof that you gave the agent signed permission to submit the request on your behalf.

 You may also have a right to appeal a decision we make relating to requests to exercise your rights under applicable local law.
 To appeal a decision, please contact us by emailing [email protected].

-You also have the right to opt out of the use of your Personal Information for targeted advertising, as that term is defined under applicable law.
-You may exercise your right to opt out of the use of your Personal information for targeted advertising by clicking here and following the instructions.
+You may also have the right to opt out of the use of your Personal Information for targeted advertising, as that term is defined under applicable law.
+You may exercise your right to opt out of the use of your personal information by clicking here and following the instructions.

-Where applicable, you may also exercise your right to opt out of "sales" or “sharing” by clicking this Do Not Sell or Share My Personal Information link and following the instructions.
-We do not knowingly “sell” or “share” Personal Information of consumers under the age of 16.
+Where applicable, you may exercise your right to opt out of "sales" by clicking this Do Not Sell or Share My Personal Information link and following the instructions.
+We do not knowingly “sell” or “share” personal information from consumers under 16 years old.

 Please contact us at the contact information below, if you have any questions regarding this Section.